transloadit/heroku-addon/README.md

 ```

 The controller generator we just executed has probably put two GET routes into
 your `config/routes.rb`.
-We don't want those, so lets go ahead an overwrite
+We don't want those, so let's go ahead and overwrite
 them with this.

 ```ruby